Richard5P/Market_Research/README.md

     - codeanywhere

 # Testing
 Unit testing was done at the completion of each function and a full app set of tests was completed before deployment.

+Moreover, it should be noted that as a prototype using prepared data files this app contains no validation of the contents of the input files.
+In a production release this must be covered (garbage in, garbage out).

 Although, mainly due to issues (loss of records and time) with CodeAnywhere, below is a link to one of my testing logs with examples of the tests I ran and the recent results.